charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

   - The server only returns JSON.
 It doesn't do anything real like creating an AWS instances.
   - All routes should return **result** and **route**
   - Some routes return extra properties as specified [here](#endpoints) and [here](#super-special).
+  - The [extra credit Associate](#associate) section has many tips in it that might be useful in the final.
 - Get two applications running on AWS and turn in links to them.
   - The custom aws-provision app described in this document.
   - A version of SystemCheck also described in this document.